 Release Schedule Natural Flow (constant/steady release, no flow manipulations)

 The local brooks & streams are nice options if you prefer smaller waters, stop by for advice on ones to hit- the best times to target them is shortly after some rain, the trout are much less spooky then & easier to approach.
-Given at lest 1.2-2 feet of clarity, the Housy is fishable under 2,000cfs for wading anglers, and around 1,500 level & below becomes easier to read- you can start to wade around in spots at that flow, and as Housy levels drop into closer to 1,000cfs & below, wading conditions improve, giving you access to most of the river, and trout will hold all over at that level and lower.
+Given at lest 1.5-2 feet of clarity, the Housy is fishable under 2,000cfs for wading anglers, and around 1,500 level & below becomes easier to read- you can start to wade around in spots at that flow, and as Housy levels drop into closer to 1,000cfs & below, wading conditions improve, giving you access to most of the river, and trout will hold all over at that level and lower.
 Mid 1,000cfs & up, fish the banks, as that is where the catchable trout are, and that is where the wadeable water is.
-You will often see water temps rise into the 70's on warmer, sunny afternoons in a typical summer (this one hasn't been typical!).
-This makes afternoons a good time to give the trout a break, and target the prolific Smallmouth Bass population- they are most active when the water is warmest and the trout fishing is slowed down or even completely shut down due to rising water temps.

-We are soliciting doantions for our HRO private stocking of rainbow trout this fall, please help out if you can.
+We are soliciting doantions for our next HRO private stocking of rainbow trout (We also thank everybody that donated), please help out again if you can.
 These fish average 14-18", with a few topping 20".
 It's expensive, and every donation helps, be it large or small.
 Thanks in advance.
 The CT DEEP has documented them successfully reproducing in quite a few Housy tributaries (unlike most state stocked Rainbows, our fish are true Spring spawners).
 We increase fishing opportunities on the Housy by stocking these trout both below the TMA/C&R area, as well as in the upper section of the TMA where the state does not stock.
 OSI (Open Space Institute) manages our Friends of the Housatonic non-profit organization that all donations go into for stocking funds, and then they cut us a check when its time to stock.
 Please help improve the quality of the trout fishing on the Housatonic by donating, and remember this is a legitimate tax write-off due to our non-profit.

 Make sure you purchase 2014 CT fishing license before your trip, as we DO NOT have a license machine in our store.
 You can purchase online- we have a license link on our homepage (on left sidebar), or just Google "purchase CT fishing license".
 Also, Mondays thru Thursdays most (but not all) Town Halls in CT sell licenses.